Coliwoo closes at 58.5 cents in SGX debut, 2.5% below IPO price

 Follow topic:

-SINGAPORE - Shares of co-living operator Coliwoo rose 2.5 per cent above its initial public offering price in its trading debut on the Singapore Exchange on Nov 6.
+SINGAPORE - Shares of co-living operator Coliwoo fell 2.5 per cent below their initial public offering (IPO) price on their first day of trading on the Singapore Exchange.

-The counter opened at 9am at 61.5 cents, above its IPO price of 60 cents.
-It had dropped to 58.5 cents as at 11.29am, with a hefty 20.5 million shares changing hands.
+The counter on Nov 6 opened at 9am at 61.5 cents, above its IPO price of 60 cents.
+It dropped to 58.5 cents at 11.29am and closed at that price.

 The company received 2,739 valid applications subscribing to nearly 110 million shares for its public offer shares amounting to about $65.9 million, which translates to the IPO being approximately 20.7 times subscribed.